JESUSC1/Predicting-Federal-Aid-Uptake-with-R/README.md

 -  **Feature Exploration**: Explore additional potential predictor variables and assess their significance in influencing application behaviors.
 -  **Qualitative Insights**: Augment the quantitative findings with qualitative research to understand the underlying reasons behind the observed patterns.

+# Note
+To fully understand the conclusions drawn in this analysis, it is recommended to go through the entire R notebook, including the code and its outputs.
+You can view the HTML version of the notebook [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/JESUSC1/Business-Inquiry-to-Research-Solution/main/Business_Question_Data_Analytics.html).

 ## Author
 Jesus Cantu Jr.